nbicocchi/learn-microservices/modules/mlops/slides/1 - Introduction to ML.md

 ### Model Selection

 * **Goal:** Choose the appropriate model based on the problem type and data available.
-When choosing a model, it is important to consider complexity and interpretability.
-Simple models may offer advantages in computational resources and ease of interpretation, while more complex models may improve performance but require more resources.
+Complex models may improve performance but require more resources.

 * **Supervised Learning:**